rstudio/shiny-server/README.md

 sudo shiny-server
 ```

 Now start a web browser and point it to `http://localhost:3838/MY-APP/`.
 (Notice that ".shiny" does not appear in the URL.)
+If the browser is not able to connect to the server, configure your server's firewall to allow inbound TCP connections on port 3838.

 To customize any of the above, or to explore the other ways Shiny Server can host Shiny apps, see the [Configuration](#configuration) section below.